haydenzheng314/core-infra-dalian-onboarding/04-Import-Portal/portal.md

 **About:**

-1. You can change server type by uncommenting another one instead if the current one in app.server.your-name.properties
+1. You can change server type by uncommenting another one instead if the current one in app.server.username.properties

 2. When you run `ant all`, it fails for serveral times at beginning.
 Because Ant need to import files and actively triggers failure.
 It tells in terminal.

-    If it remains, uncomment the URL in build.your-name.properties
+    If it remains, uncomment the URL in build.username.properties